-One of my architect friend was putting together a presentation about Hudec work.
-Since she is from Australian, she knew very little if any about the history of that part of the world.
-For her, I had to tell the story of the Austro-hungarian empire and how the treaty of Trianon (1920) dismantled it and created tensions that are still so vivid there.
-I even took my map of Hungary before and after Trianon treaty that I bought a few years ago in Budapest as a souvenir (my friends from Budapest will know exactly what I am talking about).
+One of my Australian architect friend was recently putting together a presentation about Hudec work.
+She knew very little about the history Central Europe.
+I then had to tell the story of the Austro-hungarian empire and how the treaty of Trianon (1920) dismantled it and created tensions that are still so vivid today.
+I even took my map of Hungary before and after Trianon treaty that I bought a few years ago in Budapest as a souvenir.
+Anybody who has spent sometime in Hungary will know exactly what I am talking about.

 50 years after his death, Hudec is finding himself in the center nationalistic competitions that started after he actually left the country and never returned.
 Hudec was born in a city that was Hungary then, but is now located in Slovakia, know as Banska Bistrica today.
 He studied in Budapest Royal Academy of Science (see post Laszlo Hudec Alma Mater for more details), and wrote his notes Hungarian, one of the most difficule language in the World.
 Hungary was ruling this part of the world at that time so his education was certainly done in Hungarian, thus he is seen as Hungarian by Hungarians.
 At the same time, he is referred on some of his buildings in Shanghai as Laudislav Hudec, a architect from Czechoslovakia.
 This surely infuriates any Hungarian knowing about it.